 Lake Effect Ice Cream, 1900 Hertel Avenue, Buffalo

 When the owners of Lake Effect Ice Cream, school teachers and friends Jason Wulf and Erik Bernardi, started making ice cream as a form of friendly competition, never did they imagine their scrumptious flavors would be such a big hit.
-But with their second shop opening on Hertel last summer, their popularity is the furthest thing from a fluke.
+But with their second shop opening on Hertel, their popularity is the furthest thing from a fluke.

 These guys love their hometown and it shows in their ice cream, with sponge candy, loganberry and Paula’s Donuts ice cream flavors, in addition to locally themed sundaes using ingredients from Public Espresso, Blue Table Chocolates, Chrusciki Bakery and Elm Street Bakery.
 There’s even a sundae for Hertel’s crown jewel – the North Park Theatre!